 Software engineers require excellent attention to detail and a meticulous approach to their work.
 This enables them to spot small errors or issues within software design and optimise software for users.
 Software engineers with better attention to detail create software that is closer to user demands and therefore more profitable in the long term.

 Software engineers possess commercial awareness which helps them to understand the needs of users.
 Your role as a software engineer involves designing and building software that fills gaps in the market and offers features that users want.
 This requires some business sense and commercial awareness to ensure that your software products sell.

 Explore more articles

-- What is email deliverability and how do you improve it?
+- FAQ: What is counselling experience and how do you gain it?

 - Tips and benefits of having a health coach certification

 - 9 different media industry careers (with responsibilities)